how to get to barbuda

 by plane

-There are usually two flights a day on a small 7 seater plane to Barbuda from Antigua run by SVG Airlines.
-One in the early morning at around 7.00am and one in the late afternoon at around 4.00pm.
+All kinds of things have been promised but the reality is we are still having the same two flights a day on the small 7 seater plane to Barbuda from Antigua run by SVG (BMN) Airlines.
+One arrives in the early morning at around 7.00am and one in the late afternoon at around 4.00pm.
 Sometimes they add more flights and some of the charters going to and from Barbuda may have empty seats, so it’s always worth asking about other times or extra flights on the day.
-At other times a flight you are booked onto can be cancelled without notice.
+Book online through BMN/SVG by sending e mail, or by calling their Antigua office on + 1 (268) 484-1416.

 by helicopter